zuixjs/zuix-web-starter/source/pages/docs/material-design-tags/index.md

 <a name="Menu_overlay"></a>
 ### Menu overlay

-This tag allow creating a Floating Button menu visible on the right lower corner of the page and that automatically shows/hides when the page is scrolled.
+This tag allows creating a Floating Button menu visible on the right lower corner of the page and that automatically shows/hides when the page is scrolled.
 It's not an MDL component and it will work even without loading MDL library.

 {% zx 'menu-overlay' %}